metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 - `alias` (String) Alias for the plugin
 - `emitter_mem_buf_limit` (String)
-- `emitter_name` (String) When the filter emits a record under the new Tag, there is an internal emitterplugin that takes care of the job.
-Since this emitter expose metrics as any othercomponent of the pipeline, you can use this property to configure an optional name for it.
+- `emitter_name` (String) When the filter emits a record under the new Tag, there is an internal emitter plugin that takes care of the job.
+Since this emitter expose metrics as any other component of the pipeline, you can use this property to configure an optional name for it.
 - `emitter_storage_type` (String)
 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.
-- `rules` (List of String) Defines the matching criteria and the format of the Tag for the matching record.The Rule format have four components: KEY REGEX NEW_TAG KEEP.
+- `rules` (List of String) Defines the matching criteria and the format of the Tag for the matching record.
+The Rule format have four components: KEY REGEX NEW_TAG KEEP.

 <a id="nestedatt--spec--filters--throttle"></a>